Olavusk/tdt4240-intro-exercise/README.md

 - Run the project by using the emulatpr in Android studio.
 - The game/exercises is presented in landscape and tested with a Nexus 5X (emulator) running Android 9.0 (Pie).
 - Code is written in Kotlin🎉
-- The first screen presented is the menu scree, where the user can choose which task to run.
+- The first screen presented is the menu screen, where the user can choose which task to run.
 - Every task has a back button (upper left corner) making it possible to go back to the menu.
 - Kudos to Brent Aureli and his ["How to make Video Games: Flappy Bird"-tutorial](https://www.youtube.com/watch?v=rzBVTPaUUDg).
 The code in this exercise is greatly inspired by his series.